-The photographs atop this entry featuring a male and female Northern cardinal (respectively) in my urban garden, where they are alighting on the branches of my kiwi vines.
-They are two of many pictures that I took during the "bomb cyclone" (which occurred on 1-4-2018 here in NYC).
+The photographs atop this entry featuring a male and female Northern cardinal (respectively) in my rooftop garden, where they are alighting on the branches of my kiwi vines.
+They are two of many pictures that I took during the "bomb cyclone" (a winter storm which occurred on 1-4-2018 here in NYC).

 Btw, do you notice a little house sparrow at the bottom of the second image?
 Under any "normal" weather conditions, these bird types do not tend to get along as evidenced by the You Tube video posted below.

 I discovered the video (which is featured on a web-page for The Cornell Lab of Ornithology) when I was researching a different topic about wildbirds on the Internet.